crate/services-docs/docs/tutorials/time-series.md

 For this tutorial, imagine a dataset that captures weather readings from CrateDB offices across the globe.
 Each record includes:

-- `ts`: The exact time of the recording.
+- `timestamp`: The exact time of the recording.
 - `location`: The location of the weather station.
 - `temperature`: The temperature in degrees Celsius.
 - `humidity`: The humidity in percentage.